 -Cherokee Tale-

-“It is the mythic experience, the mythic imagination that opens, reveals depth and mystery, which places the human in the context of the nonhuman, and so forces retreat, humility and awe, in the presence of the spaces beyond our will.”
+“It is the mythic experience, the mythic imagination that opens, reveals depth and mystery, which places the human in the context of the non-human, and so forces retreat, humility and awe, in the presence of the spaces beyond our will.”

 ~ Green Man, Earth Angel, Tom Cheetham

-A serpent slithered through the forest, where, beyond, on the horizon, rose a ridge of mountains.
-Stars burned over the peaks and crags white with snow.
-Nocturnal birds wheeling overhead before descending away.
+A serpent slithered through the forest where, beyond, on the horizon, rose a ridge of mountains.
+Stars burned over the peaks and crags, white with snow.
+Nocturnal birds wheeled overhead, before descending away.
 In the foothills, wild strawberries threaded their way between the trees.
-As from the south, beside the lakes, a hunter tracked his way across the land.
+From the south, beside the lakes, a hunter tracked his way across the land.
 His face was patterned with black gunpowder and wood ash.
-His arms smeared with red clay and bear fat.
+His arms were smeared with red clay and bear fat.

-Moonlight dappled the earth, the leaves casting their shadows all around him.
-In a clearing up ahead he saw a black bear.
-His head was lowered but the hunter knew it sensed him.
-Instinctively he pulled the string of his bow taught, and loosened the arrow.
-It pierced the bears flesh, but it made no sound as it slunk off into the undergrowth.
-The hunter quickened his pace, arrow after arrow whistling through the air.
-As the seventh arrow struck the bear he paused and turned to the hunter.
-Pulling the arrows from his flesh he said:
+Moonlight dappled the earth, the leaves cast their shadows all around him.
+In a clearing up ahead, he saw a black bear.
+His head was lowered, but the hunter knew it sensed him.
+Instinctively, he pulled the string of his bow taught, aimed, and loosed the arrow.
+It pierced the bears flesh, but it made no sound, as it slunk off into the undergrowth.
+The hunter quickened his pace, arrow after arrow, whistling through the air.
+As the seventh arrow struck the bear, he paused, and turned to the hunter.
+Pulling the arrows from his flesh, he said:

 “It is no use for you to shoot at me, for you cannot kill me.”

-Handing the arrows back, the hunter accepted them, and came to understand that this was no ordinary bear, but a medicine bear.
+Handing the arrows back, the hunter accepted them, and came to understand that this was no ordinary bear, but a medicine-bear.

 “Come to my house and let us live together.”